Calibration Results Check and Analysis

 In the Calculate extrinsic parameters step, view the error point cloud in the right Point cloud viewer panel after the calibration calculation is complete.

-Confirm that the calibration accuracy meets the project’s requirements.
+Confirm that the calibration accuracy error meets the project’s requirements.
 Find the error value with the 100% percentage to get the rough calibration accuracy.

 In general, the standards for acceptable calibration error in the point cloud are as follows:

 The above standards are just for reference.
-Please follow the specific accuracy requirement of the real application.
+Please follow the specific accuracy requirement of the real application. |

 Roughly Check Coincidence Degree between the Point Cloud of the Robot and the Robot Model in Scene Viewer

-This validation method applies to the calibration scenarios in ETH setup and EIH setup.
-For calibration in the ETH setup, the camera needs to capture the point cloud of the robot arm; for calibration in the EIH setup, the camera needs to capture the point cloud of the robot base.
-In the EIH scenario, the robot’s degrees of freedom as well as the robot’s workspace need to ensure that the robot’s end can reach the vicinity of the base so that the camera can capture the image of the robot base. |
+This validation method applies to the calibration scenarios in both ETH and EIH setups.
+For calibration in the ETH setup, the camera needs to capture the point cloud of the robot arm.
+For calibration in the EIH setup, the camera needs to capture the point cloud of the robot base.
+In the EIH scenario, the robot’s degrees of freedom and workspace must allow its end to approach the base, enabling the camera to capture images of the base. |

 Hand-eye calibration in the ETH setup: